-- 3.37 The Policing Board is responsible for the sift of applicants to check their eligibility in line with the provisions of paragraph 9(1) of Schedule 1 and paragraph 9(1) of Schedule 2 to the Justice Act (Northern Ireland) 2011.
+3.36 The Policing Board is responsible for the sift of applicants to check their eligibility in line with the provisions of paragraph 9(1) of Schedule 1 and paragraph 9(1) of Schedule 2 to the Justice Act (Northern Ireland) 2011.
 That is, if the applicant is:

-- a police officer;
+a police officer;

-- a member of the police support staff;
+a member of the police support staff;

-- a member of the Policing Board;
+a member of the Policing Board;

-- a local Government councillor; or
+a local Government councillor or MLA; or

-- an employee of the Council to which they are applying.
+an employee of the Council to which they are applying.

-- 3.38 The application forms of those candidates who satisfy the eligibility criteria should be forwarded by the Policing Board to the relevant Council to be shortlisted for interview with support from their Human Resources

-Department or an outside source appointed by the Policing Board.
-An Impartial Assessor should actively scrutinise the sift procedure to confirm that the correct procedure was followed by the Policing Board in reaching its decisions.

-3.39 Since the Policing Board will not necessarily know whether someone is disqualified under paragraph 9(3) - (9) of Schedule 1 or paragraph 9(3) - (9) of Schedule 2 to the Justice Act, no attempt should be made to sift out any applicant on those grounds at this stage of the process.
-That can only happen when the Policing Board refers applicants' details to the Chief Constable (see paragraphs 3.66 and 3.67).
+- 3.37 The application forms of those candidates who satisfy the eligibility criteria should be forwarded by the Policing Board to the relevant Council to be shortlisted for interview with support from their Human Resources Department or an outside source appointed by the Policing Board.
+An Impartial Assessor should actively scrutinise the sift procedure to confirm that the correct procedure was followed by the Policing Board in reaching its decisions. - 3.38 Since the Policing Board will not necessarily know whether someone is disqualified under paragraph 9(3) (9) of Schedule 1 or paragraph 9(3) (9) of Schedule 2 to the Justice Act, no attempt should be made to sift out any applicant on those grounds at this stage of the process.
+That can only happen when the Policing Board refers applicants' details to Access NI (see paragraphs 3.63 and 3.64).